-Credit concentration risk is managed within concentration limit/boundary set for counterparty or groups of connected counterparty, for industry sector; and for product.
+Credit concentration risk is managed within concentration limit/boundary/Risk Appetite set for counterparty or groups of connected counterparty, for industry sector; areas, portfolios and for product.
 Additional targets are set and monitored for concentrations by credit committee.
-Credit concentrations are monitored by the responsible risk committees in each of the businesses and concentration limits that are material to the Bank are reviewed and approved at least annually by the Board of Directors.
+Credit concentrations are monitored by the Credit Risk Management Committee/ Executive Risk Management Committee /Board Risk Management committee in each of the businesses and concentration limits that are material to the Bank are reviewed and approved at least annually by the Board of Directors.